(315) 346-1222

 PictureAn example of a cabin needing work.

-The best opportunity for service projects that we have are our campsite cabins.
-We have 40 campsite cabins that all need some sort of work.
-Each cabin requires closing of gaps in the walls and floor,staining, screen work, steps, constructing wooden bunks, and various other tasks.
+The best opportunity for service projects that we have is our campsite cabins.
+We have 40 campsite cabins that all need some work.
+Each cabin requires closing of gaps in the walls and floor, staining, screen work, steps, constructing wooden bunks, and various other tasks.

-Since the cabins are very important to Oswegatchie and we want to make sure scouts are committed to their project.
-Oswegatchie will pay for the majority of materials, but we do require the scout to pay $250 towards materials as a sign of commitment.
-Finishing the individual cabin project is required before we sign off on the project.
+Since the cabins are very important to Oswegatchie, we want to ensure scouts are committed to their projects.
+Oswegatchie will pay for the majority of the materials, but we require the scout to pay $250 toward materials as a sign of commitment.
+Finishing the individual cabin project is needed before we sign off on the project.
 Volunteer groups can stay at the campsite overnight if needed for a weekend of work.
-Planning ahead for your own meals would be also the scouts responsibility.
+Planning for your own meals would also be the scout's responsibility.

-It is also recommended that the scout visit to see a campsite in advance.
-Also, if multiple scouts from one troop could take on multiple cabins at the same time.
-Most campsites have 3 cabins, making it ideal for multiple projects simultaneously.
+It is also recommended that the scout visit a campsite in advance.
+Also, if multiple scouts from one troop could take on various cabins at the same time.
+Most campsites have three cabins, making it ideal for various projects simultaneously.

 Firewood Harvesting projects